iss4e/MovidiusRoomOccupancy/README.md

 [occupancy_server.py](https://github.com/sashaDoubov/MovidiusRoomOccupancy/blob/master/occupancy_server.py):
 Sends the predicted occupancy of the room as a binary vector.
 *Usage*: As with `network_accuracy.py`, necessary paths should be modified in the script.
-By default, the occupancy server broadcasts an occupancy vector over port `1234` upon receiving a `Read` message (case-sensitive) from the client.
-Thus the client should connect to the Raspberry Pi's IP address and broadcast a `Read` message when a prediction is desired.
+By default, the occupancy server broadcasts an occupancy vector over port `1234` upon receiving a "Read" message (case-sensitive) from the client.
+Thus the client should connect to the Raspberry Pi's IP address and broadcast a "Read" message when a prediction is desired.
 No command-line arguments are required when running the script.